Approximately 6 minutes to read

 I know you probably hate me now, but for the record, I did love the ending :)

-over 2 years ago KR Williams said:
+almost 3 years ago KR Williams said:

 I enjoyed the story and felt it had a good idea but there are some parts that I feel needed pruning or editing.